walkerhughes/debate_duel/README.md

 # Debate Duel

-A system for conducting AI debates with strategic team-based argument generation.
+A system for running strategic, team-based AI debates, where agents generate arguments across multiple turns.
+An LLM-as-a-Judge evaluates each round and selects winners, enabling the creation of datasets for supervised fine-tuning or RLHF via Outcome Reward Modeling or Policy Reward Modeling.

 ## Overview